jenkinsci/docker-fixtures/README.md

 If the test is run on a system which cannot run the `docker` command, the test will be treated as skipped automatically.

+When the test case finishes, the container is stopped and cleaned up automatically.

 ## Accessing ports

 When you specify `ports` in the annotation, you allow services in the fixture to be accessed from the test.